 Evan Stephenson focuses his practice on insurance, commercial, and class action litigation with a particular emphasis on trials and appeals.
 In each of these areas, he has a proven track record of success for his clients.

-Based on an exemplary client, colleague, and peer review, Evan is an elected member of the American Law Institute.
+Based on an exemplary client, colleague, and peer review, Evan is a Fellow of the American College of Coverage Counsel and an elected member of the American Law Institute.
 He is also listed in Colorado Super Lawyers and The Best Lawyers in America.

 Highlights of Evan’s experience include:

 - Persichette v.
 Owners Ins.
 Co., 462 P.3d 581 (Colo.
-2020) – Won a nationally important state supreme court ruling disqualifying a client’s former lawyers from participating in a lawsuit against their former client.
+2020) – Won the leading state supreme court case in the United States interpreting the “substantial risk” test for disqualifying lawyers from suing their former clients.

 - Won a jury verdict in a bad faith action in Broomfield County District Court, Colorado, for a Fortune 50 insurer in a bellwether trial involving a Nunn agreement and a judgment over 30 times the insurer’s policy limit.
 The jury found in favor of the client in approximately two hours.